GTFOBins/GTFOBins.github.io/model.md

 ---
 layout: page
 title: Data model
-description: Functions and features of the GTFOBins binaries.
+description: Functions and features of the GTFOBins executables.
 ---

-A binary may support one or more [function](#functions) by providing a number of *examples* for their use, each example may support a number of [features](#features) that determine the ability of that example to work in that particular condition.
+An executable may support one or more [function](#functions) by providing a number of *examples* for their use, each example may support a number of [features](#features) that determine the ability of that example to work in that particular condition.

 ## Functions